bobbycomet/Conky-Studio/.github/CHANNELOG.md

   - Installed and catalogue lists are sorted **alphabetically by plugin name**.
   - **Category filter** (All/Logic/Visual/Source) on both Installed and Fetch lists so you can focus on one plugin type when installing or uninstalling.
 - **Plugin loader:** `loaded_plugins()` returns entries sorted by label for consistent UI ordering.

+#Plugins

+Added a total of 54 plugins; 33 are visual (Battery, Network bars, Digital clock, and more), quite a few are animated (Aurora veil, Bubbles, Embers, and more), and the rest are logic bridges.